kangkyu/try-block/README.md

 Therefore, block parameters are necessary for a lambda.
 Not for a proc.

+# The end
 Block parameters, block arguments.. for another day.
-I think it would be enough even with no-parameter blocks only.

-# The end